Basilica di Santo Spirito

 For a change of pace from the Renaissance, head to this former refectory decorated with a grand fresco by Andrea Orcagna depicting the...

 Take your pick from dozens of carefully crafted courses for beginners and professionals: pizza and gelato, pasta making, easy Tuscan...

 Armchairs, recycled and upcycled vintage furniture, books to read, juke box, crepes and a tasty choice of nibbles with coffee or a light...

 It's dead simple to spot what many Florentines rate as the city's best enopaninoteca (hip wine and sandwich stop), with no seating but...

-The facade of this Brunelleschi church, smart on Florence's most shabby-chic piazza, is most striking in summer when it forms an atmospheric backdrop to open-air concerts and a buzzing social scene.
+The facade of this Brunelleschi church, smart on Florence's most shabby-chic piazza, makes a striking backdrop to open-air concerts in summer.
 Inside, the basilica's length is lined with 38 semicircular chapels (covered with a plain wall in the 1960s), and a colonnade of grey pietra forte Corinthian columns injects monumental grandeur.
-Artworks to look for include Domenico di Zanobi's Madonna of the Relief (1485) in the Cappella Velutti, in which the Madonna wards off a little red devil with a club, and Filippino Lippi's poorly lit Madonna with Child and Saints (1493–94) in the Cappella Nerli in the right transept.
+Artworks to look for include Domenico di Zanobi's Madonna of the Relief (1485) in the Cappella Velutti, in which the Madonna wards off a little red devil with a club

+Filippino Lippi's poorly lit Madonna with Child and Saints (1493–94) is in the Cappella Nerli in the right transept.